twolodzko/tymwol.github.io/7-deadly-wastes-ml.md

 # 7. Waste of overproduction

 Adding an extra features to the software is a waste of overproduction.

+Machine learning projects tend to take much longer than planned.
+It is always possible to tune the hyperparameters a little bit more, try different model, better clean the data, etc to gain some slight improvement in the predictions accuracy.

-Machine learning models usually do one thing only, so except producing unnecessary supporting code, it is not that big issue.
-The example of waste of overproduction in machine learning could be using an overtly complicated model to solve a problem that can be solved using a simpler solution.
-Many natural language processing problems can be solved using solutions such simple as TF-IDF features, or regular expressions, rather than the state-of-the-art language models with millions of parameters.
+ Machine learning models
+usually do one thing only, so except producing unnecessary supporting code, it is not that big issue.
+The example of waste of overproduction in machine learning is using an overtly complicated model to solve a problem that can be solved using a simpler solution.
+Many natural language processing problems can be solved using standard machine learning algorithms with TF-IDF features, or even regular expressions, rather than the state-of-the-art language models with millions of parameters.
 Starting with a simple model (rule-based, logistic regression, decision tree) may be a good start to preventing overproduction.
 The simple model may turn out to be good enough, at worst it can be used as a benchmark when developing a more complicated model.
 As described by ....[ml-powered],